-Scots-Irish, born in the mountains of East Tennessee, I have always loved exploring nature and learning about my plant and animal neighbors.
+Born in the mountains of East Tennessee, I have always loved exploring nature and learning about my plant and animal neighbors.
 My family moved to Wisconsin in 2008, where I attended UW-Whitewater.
 Taking classes in education and fine arts, I completed an Associate’s Degree in 2013.

 After a few years of working in galleries and frame shops, I went back to school at Milwaukee Area Technical College, completing certificates in Greenhouse Growing and Wisconsin Native Plants, as well as a Permaculture Design Certificate from Gateway Technical College in Kenosha (2017).

 I have independently studied herbalism for over a decade, and have attended herbal guild meetings, workshops, and conferences in the Madison and Milwaukee areas.
-I hope to continue the work of many herbalists and wise folk who have come before me, encouraging harmony and prosperity through ecological reciprocity.

 I am working with several local groups in order to build resources for queer folk in rural areas.
 If you are interested in queer farming and ecology, do get in touch!

 My experiences with mental illness and trauma recovery challenged my understanding of community, history, body, and identity.
 I want to connect disenfranchised folks with the land and the plants that thrive here, as well as to be an advocate for my queer, autistic, and disabled peers.

 In my personal time, I enjoy hiking with my partner and dog, studying, creating art, and working in my garden.

 The Hedgerow is a project that strives to inform and inspire people about the positive impact that connection with the land can provide – environmentally, culturally, and personally.
 It draws from permaculture principles, radical ecology, and the shared knowledge of many peoples and disciplines.